-- Ensure that the Headteacher and (when not the Headteacher) the DSL creates and maintains a strong, positive culture of safeguarding within the school. - Ensure that this policy reflects the unique features of the community we serve and the needs of the pupils attending our provision.
-This policy will be reviewed at least annually and whenever new guidance is issued. - Regularly monitor and evaluate the effectiveness of this Child Protection Policy regularly through, for example, weekly briefing meetings with all staff, at least half termly DSL meetings and as a learning point arises - Appoint a Designated Safeguarding Lead (DSL), who is a member of the Senior Leadership Team (SLT) and has the required level of authority and also appoint at least one Deputy DSL.
+- Ensure that the Headteacher creates and maintains a strong, positive culture of safeguarding within the school. - Ensure that this policy reflects the unique features of the community we serve and the needs of the pupils attending our provision.
+This policy will be reviewed at least annually and whenever new guidance is issued. - Regularly monitor and evaluate the effectiveness of this Child Protection Policy through termly reports from the DSL and termly visits and reports from the safeguarding governor - Appoint a Designated Safeguarding Lead (DSL), who is a member of the Senior Leadership Team (SLT) and has the required level of authority and also appoint at least one Deputy DSL.
 The roles and responsibilities of the DSL and Deputy DSL are made explicit in those post-holders' job descriptions.
 If not the DSL, the Headteacher still maintains overall responsibility for safeguarding and child protection within the school. - Recognise the importance of the role of the DSL, ensuring they have sufficient time, training, skills and resources to be effective.
-Refresher training must be attended every 2 years, in addition knowledge and skills must be refreshed at regular intervals, at least annually. - Ensure that all staff complete safeguarding training to include their roles and responsibilities with regards to the school IT system's online filtering and monitoring. - Ensure measures are in place for the governing body to have oversight of how the school's delivery against its safeguarding responsibilities are exercised and evidenced, to include reviewing online filtering and monitoring on a regular basis and at least annually.
+Refresher training must be attended every 2 years, in addition knowledge and skills must be refreshed at regular intervals, at least annually. - Ensure that all staff complete safeguarding training to include their roles and responsibilities with regards to the school IT system's online filtering and monitoring.

+- Ensure measures are in place for the Governing Body to have oversight of how the school's delivery against its safeguarding responsibilities are exercised and evidenced, to include reviewing online filtering and monitoring on a regular basis and at least annually.
 Ensure robust structures are in place to challenge the Headteacher where there are any identified gaps in practice or procedures are not followed. - Recognise the vital contribution that the school can make in helping children to keep safe, through incorporation of safeguarding within the curriculum.
-This will also be taught through the PSHE curriculum and relevant issues through the Relationship Education.
-Ensure that through curriculum content and delivery children understand to keep themselves safe. - Ensure that school is following the statutory RSE guidance -Relationships and sex education (RSE) and health education GOV.UK (www.gov.uk) - Ensure safe and effective recruitment policies and disciplinary procedures are in place. - Ensure resources are allocated to meet the needs of pupils requiring child Protection or early intervention. - Ensure the DSL completes an Annual Safeguarding Report for Governors and a copy is shared with the Education Safeguarding Advisory Service at Buckinghamshire Council.
+This will also be taught through the PSHE curriculum and relevant issues through Relationship Education.
+Ensure that through curriculum content and delivery children understand how to keep themselves safe. - Ensure that school is following the statutory RSE guidance Relationships and sex education (RSE) and health education - Ensure safe and effective recruitment policies and disciplinary procedures are in place. - Ensure resources are allocated to meet the needs of pupils requiring child Protection or early intervention. - Ensure the DSL completes an Annual Safeguarding Report for Governors and a copy is shared with the Education Safeguarding Advisory Service at Buckinghamshire Council.

-It is the duty of the Chair of Governors, Ms Sue Walton to liaise with relevant agencies if any allegations are made against the Headteacher.
+It is the duty of the Chair of Governors, Ms Sue Walton, to liaise with relevant agencies if any allegations are made against the Headteacher.
 If there are concerns that issues are not being progressed in an expedient manner, staff/pupils/parents/carers should escalate concerns to the Local Authority Designated Officer (LADO) via First Response.

 The Governing Body must ensure that procedures are in place to manage safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
-The guidance in Part four of Keeping children safe in education 2023 concerns.
+This must include those concerns that do not meet threshold (low-level concerns).
+The guidance in Part four of Keeping children safe in education must be followed if there were any such concerns.